 |Total non-client hours||529|

-This employee’s average utilization rate is 75%, which is better than our aforementioned benchmark, but there’s still room for improvement.
+This employee’s average utilization rate is 75%, which is better than the benchmark, but there’s still room for improvement.
 Where can you cut down their non-client hours?

-Some of the non-utilized time—like two weeks for vacation and a week for training and education—are non-negotiable.
+Some of the non-utilized time—like vacation and training/education—are non-negotiable.

 Diving deeper into the data, you can see this employee spends the bulk of their non-client hours—nearly two months per year—managing one or more of the tools their MSP uses.
 80 out of those 312 hours supporting multiple BDR solutions, ensuring they’re maintained and current.
 If you were to automate this process and reduce the time they spent on tools and systems management by 80 hours, their effective utilization rate would increase by 3% to 78%.